ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 FORMAT RawBLOB
 ```

-Note that we had to `LIMIT 1` because exporting more than a single value will create a corrupted file.
+Note that we had to use `LIMIT 1` because exporting more than a single value will create a corrupted file.

 ## MessagePack

-ClickHouse supports importing and exporting to [MessagePack](https://msgpack.org/) using [MsgPack](/docs/en/interfaces/formats.md/#msgpack).
+ClickHouse supports importing and exporting to [MessagePack](https://msgpack.org/) using the [MsgPack](/docs/en/interfaces/formats.md/#msgpack).
 To export to MessagePack format:

 ```sql
 SELECT *